YangChiayin/Classroom-Inventory-App/README.md

 ## Overview

 This application is designed to maintain an inventory of classrooms at Conestoga College.
 It allows users to **add, update, and filter classroom information**, including room number, capacity, available equipment, and accessibility.
-The application uses **C# with a WinForms interface** and incorporates a class library for data storage and file I/O operations
+The application uses **C# with a WinForms interface** and incorporates a class library for data storage and file I/O operations.

 ## Key Features

-*   **Add New Room:** Allows users to input classroom details such as room ID, room number, capacity, number of projectors, smart board availability, and accessibility [2].
-The application **validates user input and provides error messages** if the input is invalid [2].
+*   **Add New Room:** Allows users to input classroom details such as room ID, room number, capacity, number of projectors, smart board availability, and accessibility.
+The application **validates user input and provides error messages** if the input is invalid
-*   **Update Room:** Enables users to modify existing classroom records [2].
-To update a record, the user needs to provide the Room ID of the record that will be updated with the new properties [2].
+*   **Update Room:** Enables users to modify existing classroom records.
+To update a record, the user needs to provide the Room ID of the record that will be updated with the new properties.
-*   **Filter Rooms:** Allows users to filter classrooms based on **campus (Waterloo, Doon, Cambridge) and minimum capacity** [2, 3].
+*   **Filter Rooms:** Allows users to filter classrooms based on **campus (Waterloo, Doon, Cambridge) and minimum capacity**.
-*   **Data Storage:** Classroom data is stored in a file, with each record containing classroom properties [1, 2].
-The file must be named `classrooms.txt` [1].
+*   **Data Storage:** Classroom data is stored in a file, with each record containing classroom properties.
+The file must be named `classrooms.txt`
-*   **User Interface:** A user-friendly WinForms interface for easy interaction [1].
+*   **User Interface:** A user-friendly WinForms interface for easy interaction.

 ## Getting Started